TravellerOnCode/Working-with-TFLite-and-Flutter/README.md

   Script for converting the Model to TFLite :
     https://colab.research.google.com/drive/1BXHwQAxLqmjlEob4uw1fLCYFDEHuXVwg?usp=sharing

-    [ NOTE: The prediction time on the TFLite Model is slower as compared to the API. ]
+    [ NOTE: The prediction time on the TFLite Model is much faster as compared to the API. ]

   2. Using a REST API: The scanned/typed text is sent to an API hosted on Heroku.
 The detailed implementation is shown in the following repository.
 (NEED INTERNET)
   Creating an API for the ML Model using Flask + Heroku: